 (Tokyo Nijukkei: Asakusa Kannon no yukibare)

-signed Hasui with artist's seal Kawase, the print title at left, Asakusa Kannon no yukibare, followed by the date, Taisho jugonen saku (Taisho 15 ), with publisher's (Hotei 'B') seal at lower right, Hanken shoyu Watanabe Shozaburo (Copyright ownership Watanabe Shozaburo), 1926
+two beauties walking in the snow at the temple grounds; signed Hasui with artist's seal Kawase, the print title at left, Asakusa Kannon no yukibare, followed by the date, Taisho jugonen saku (Taisho 15 ), with publisher's (Hotei 'E') seal at lower right, Hanken shoyu fukyo mosha Watanabe Shozaburo (Copyright ownership, reproduction not allowed without permission, Watanabe Shozaburo), 1926

 Kato Junzo, comp., Kindai Nihon hanga taikei, 1975-76, Vol. III, pl.
 20

 Narazaki Muneshige, Kawase Hasui mokuhanga shu, 1979, p.
 57, no. 151